DiffPD: Differentiable Projective Dynamics: Evaluation

-We now compare our simulator to other implicit time-stepping schemes to evaluate its speedup in both forward and backward modes.
-We choose the Newton's method with two standard sparse linear solvers: an iterative solver using preconditioned conjugate gradient (Newton-PCG) and a direct solver using Cholesky decomposition (Newton-Cholesky), as our baseline solvers for implicit time integration in Eqn. (\ref{eq:time_integration}).
-First, we compare to the Newton's method in Sec.~\ref{sec:diff_pd} without contact.
-Then, we benchmark the performance of the contact handling algorithm in Sec.~\ref{sec:collision}.
+We now compare our simulator with other implicit time-stepping schemes to evaluate its speedup in both forward and backward modes.
+We choose Newton's method with two standard sparse linear solvers: an iterative solver using preconditioned conjugate gradient (Newton-PCG) and a direct solver using Cholesky decomposition (Newton-Cholesky), as our baseline solvers for implicit time integration in Eqn. (\ref{eq:time_integration}).
+First, we compare with the Newton's method in Sec.~\ref{sec:diff_pd} without contact.
+Then, we benchmark the performance of the contact handling algorithm in Sec.~\ref{sec:contact}.
+We reiterate that just like in the standard PD framework, any resultant speedup from DiffPD over Newton's method is under the assumption that the material model has a quadratic energy function.
+We extend our discussion to general hyperelastic materials at the end of paper and leave it as future work.

 \paragraph{Simulation without Contact} We benchmark our method, Newton-PCG, and Newton-Cholesky using a cantilever with $32\times8\times8$ elements, 8019 DoFs, and 243 Dirichlet boundary constraints (``Cantilever'' in Fig.~\ref{fig:benchmark_vis} and Table~\ref{tab:setting}).
 The example runs for 25 frames with time steps of 10 milliseconds.
 We define the loss $L$ as a randomly generated weighted sum of the final nodal positions and velocities.